 What is a carat?

-While many confuse carat as a measurement of physical size, it is a measurement of weight used to describe diamonds and other gemstones such as rubies, emeralds or opals.
+While many confuse carat as a measurement of physical size, it is a measurement of weight used to describe diamonds and other gemstones such as rubies, green emeralds or opals.

 How big is a carat?